top of page

 • The missing Jewish holiday connection to Christmas.

-• The missing Jewish holiday connection to Spy Wednesday.
+• The missing Jewish holiday connection to Holy Wednesday.

 And reasonable explanations have been given for all three.
 But there are other anomalies that are not as easily explained.
 Again, this doesn’t mean they cannot be explained.
 It is merely an indication that a totally satisfactory explanation has not yet been found.